 - Impact protection

-Just keep in mind that many leather gloves (particularly specialized, heavy-duty gloves) will often have other materials strategically added as well, such as rubber, Kevlar®, PVC (polyvinyl chloride), and others.
+Just keep in mind that many leather work gloves (particularly specialized, heavy duty leather gloves) will often have other materials strategically added as well, such as rubber, Kevlar®, PVC (polyvinyl chloride), and others.
 It’s important to make sure your gloves have these extra protections if your work requires it.
 In fact, some gloves made with all synthetic materials can be just as good or better for certain jobs.
 Fire and rescue gloves are a good example.

 What is the best leather for gloves?